 The transition officially began in November 2021 when the first group of SPS officers were deployed into policing operations, alongside the Surrey RCMP (news release).

 Additional SPS officers are deployed into policing operations every two months, as outlined in the SPS-RCMP Human Resources Strategy and Plan.
-This plan sets out the deployment and demobilization numbers to May 2023, by which time SPS will have deployed 295 officers, and the Surrey RCMP will have demobilized up to 297 officers.

-Phase 1 – Phased Integration (Nov 2021 - Today)
+Phase 1 – Phased integration (Nov 2021 - Today)

 SPS officers are integrated into the Surrey RCMP detachment every two months, and RCMP officers are gradually demobilized.
 During this phase, the RCMP remain in command of policing.
 Surrey residents will see officers in both RCMP and SPS uniforms, however all police contact information remains the same (604-599-0502 or 911).

-Phase 2 – Change of Command (Future)
+Phase 2 – Change of command (Future)

 How do residents report crime in Surrey?
 Have phone numbers or police station locations changed?